 After building nine more frames later in 1979, Tom couldn't find buyers for them in nearby Palo Alto, so he asked Fisher to sell them in Marin County.
-Fisher and Charlie Kelly pooled a few hundred dollars and started "MountainBikes" which became Gary Fisher Bicycles as the first exclusively mountain bike business.
-It was Tom's bikes, and Fisher and Kelly's business that made the introduction of the mountain bike take hold.
-There was an obvious gap in the market with most frame builders focusing on road bikes, which left this a field open for innovation.
+Fisher and Charlie Kelly pooled a few hundred dollars and started "MountainBikes" which became Gary Fisher Bicycles as the first exclusively mountain-bike business.
+It was Tom's bikes, and Fisher and Kelly's business, that made the introduction of the mountain bike take hold.
+There was an obvious gap in the market, with most frame builders focusing on road bikes, leaving this a field open for innovation.

 If anyone's name stands out as the builder of the earliest viable mountain bike, it is Joe Breeze, who today produces Breezers.
 The marketing push that first got the MTB rolling came from Tom Ritchey, Gary Fisher, and Charlie Kelly.
 At first the USCF felt it below their dignity, as did the UCI, to include these bicycles, but after NORBA (National Off Road Bicycle Association) racers began to outnumber USCF racers, they relented and absorbed these upstarts, as they certainly would recumbents if they had similar public appeal.